 - 2 cups strawberries , stems removed, roughly chopped

-- For the strawberry puree combine 1 cup stemmed and hulled strawberries with 2 tbsp sugar and ½ c water in a saucepan.
+- For the strawberry puree combine 1 cup stemmed and hulled strawberries with 2 tablespoon sugar and ½ c water in a saucepan.
 Heat to a simmer and mash the berries to release their juices.
 Transfer to a blender and puree.
 Chill in an airtight container until cold, 2-3 hours.
 Can be made a day ahead of time.
 You will have some puree leftover for a second batch of popsicles.

 - Combine the coconut milk, strawberry puree, simple syrup and lime juice in a blender and blend well.
 Add the chopped strawberries and pulse a few times just to chop the strawberries more, don’t blend them fully.
 You want little chunks of strawberries.